Maggie Helwig: Bibliography

-Helwig's second novel, Between Mountains, is a love story about a London-based Canadian journalist and a Serbian Albanian interpreter from Paris that endures the hardships that occurred during the war.
+Helwig's first novel, Where She Was Standing, is about the murder of a Canadian in Timor-Leste.
+Her second novel, Between Mountains, is a love story about a London-based Canadian journalist and a Serbian Albanian interpreter from Paris that endures the hardships that occurred during the war.
 The novel juxtaposes love and war within the characters while bringing about justice and truth.

 Her third novel, Girls Fall Down, 2008, was shortlisted for the 2009 Toronto Book Awards.

+It won the Toronto Public Library's One Book Toronto in 2012.
 Jason McBride, writing in Toronto Life, described it as being "smart, suspenseful and compassionate."
 Finally, in a book review by Greg Doran, the novel is described as the narrator having a significant relationship with the "urban environment and the human spirit."

 She has also co-edited many anthologies of Canadian fiction and poetry, with collaborators including Bronwen Wallace, Douglas Glover, Mark Anthony Jarman and her father, David Helwig.